utelecon/utelecon.github.io/en/utokyo_vpn/index.md

 ### Information Security Education
 {:#information-security-education}

 At the University of Tokyo, we conduct information security education for everyone with a UTokyo Account each year.
 You will be notified when the implementation period arrives, so please ensure to pass the test.
-For details about the timing and the procedure of the course, kindly refer to the <a href="https://univtokyo.sharepoint.com/sites/Security/SitePages/en/Information_Security_Education.aspx">information security education page</a>.
+For details about the timing and the procedure of the course, kindly refer to the <a href="https://univtokyo.sharepoint.com/sites/Security/SitePages/en/Information_Security_Education.aspx">Information Security Education page</a>.

 -  If you don't complete the information security education within the implementation period, your privilege to use the UTokyo VPN will be suspended.
 - If your access gets suspended, please ensure to undergo the information security education.
 The suspension on your access will be instantly lifted the moment you succeed in the confirmation test.